jakub-g/blog-wip-public/webperf-getting-started/Getting started with web performance.md

 - gaps of "network silence",
 - the DNS, TCP, TLS requests on critical resources that happen late -- immediate candidates for [`preconnect` or `dns-prefetch`](https://stackoverflow.com/questions/47273743/preconnect-vs-dns-prefetch-resource-hints)

-You can start with this [presentation on waterfall anti-patterns](https://www.slideshare.net/jrvis/gdl-waterfall-anti-patterns) and gradually explore the waterfall.
+Understanding the waterfall is essential for doing non-trivial optimizations.
+You can start with this [presentation on waterfall anti-patterns](https://www.slideshare.net/jrvis/gdl-waterfall-anti-patterns) and gradually dive into the topic with free exploration.

 # Know your build tool